mihaipriboi/Nerdvana_Nemesis_2023/README.md

 # Power and Sense Management <a class="anchor" id="power-and-sense-management"></a

-Last year we've made a robot that used Raspberry Pi, but also Arduino.After the international in Germany, we've come to a conclusion, that we  need just a microcontroller.
+Last year we've made a robot that used Raspberry Pi, but also Arduino.
+After the international in Germany, we've come to a conclusion, that we  need just a microcontroller.
 So we've searched and found the perfect mach, the Teensy 4.1 board.

 ### Teensy 4.1 <a class="anchor" id="teensy-4.1"></a>
 ![Teensy 4.1](./images/resources/teensy.jpg " Teensy 4.1")